kodell80305/dune-weaver-wled/README.md

 ## Installation

 The web pages are all directly from the WLED project.
 I've included WLED as a submodule.
-Note that I have not tested this using a virtual environment.
+Note that I have not tested this software using a virtual environment or using docker.
 After cloning the repo, you should be able to run

 ```sudo python startService.py```.